Are you looking for an easy postpartum diet plan you can follow that isn’t overly restrictive?

 5. You must avoid liquid calories

-Did you know that you could lose a decent amount of weight and improve your diet significantly if you stopped drinking your calories?
+Did you know that you could lose a decent amount of baby weight and improve your diet significantly if you stopped drinking your calories?

-There are so many calories in soda, juice, milk, starbucks, etc. If you simply cut all of these things out of your diet, you would see a big change in the way you look and feel.
+There are so many calories in soda, juice, milk, coffees, etc. If you simply cut all of these things out of your diet, you would see a big change in the way you look and feel.

 What should you replace these drinks with?